The engineering behind the roll.

 04

-Dispense reliability in worst-case conditions
+Dispense reliability in demanding conditions

 The dispenser continues feeding cleanly across the design environment, including humidity excursions beyond nominal storage conditions.

-Plastic replaced
+Plastic housing

 Each subsystem holds to a measured design target.